mahdicanfixit/lab-environment-ubuntu-hardening/README.md

 <img width="1919" height="1033" alt="image" src="https://github.com/user-attachments/assets/c1c34e3d-43e3-4445-93a8-6217393aba4d" />

-Once its done, and you see a yellow test click Enter, and "Ubuntu login" will appear.
+Once its done, and you see a yellow test click Enter, and ```Ubuntu login``` will appear.

 <img width="1280" height="800" alt="VirtualBox_Ubuntu_12_04_2026_20_05_11" src="https://github.com/user-attachments/assets/54730f2a-7c45-4963-bd9a-a2d1c0c1fb4a" />

-that means the VM have sucessfully installed and wants the username and password login so we will enter it:
+That means the VM have sucessfully installed and wants the username and password login so we will enter it:

 <img width="1280" height="800" alt="VirtualBox_Ubuntu_12_04_2026_20_12_33" src="https://github.com/user-attachments/assets/7075d457-e31e-4c41-9428-aa97c69121ea" />

-now we have completed step 2 going to step 3 which is
+Now we have completed step 2 going to step 3 which is

 ## Step 3 system audit and patching

-we need to perform a quick ```sudo apt update && sudo apt upgrade -y``` to ensure that you are starting with a patched kernel and everything is secured
+We need to perform a quick ```sudo apt update && sudo apt upgrade -y``` to ensure that you are starting with a patched kernel and everything is secured

 <img width="1280" height="800" alt="VirtualBox_Ubuntu_12_04_2026_20_26_26" src="https://github.com/user-attachments/assets/1e3256f4-97a1-4bca-ba90-961b2e364f4d" />